 HIV Surveillance Reports and Data Analyses

-Diagnoses of HIV Infection in the United States and Dependent Areas, 2018 (updated) (CDC) – This 119-page report includes detailed information about new HIV diagnoses, deaths, and prevalence among Asian Americans and other racial and ethnic groups.
+Diagnoses of HIV Infection in the United States and Dependent Areas, 2019 (CDC) – This 123-page surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths among Asian Americans and other racial and ethnic groups.
 Breakdowns are also provided by age, gender, transmission category, and geographic region.
-Tables 2a, 2b, 11a, 11b, 15a, 15b, and 19 focus specifically on HIV diagnoses, deaths, and prevalence by race/ethnicity.
-In addition, some other tables that focus on different characteristics also include race/ethnicity breakdowns.
+In addition, Tables 2a, 2b, 7a, 7b, 9a, 9b, 12a, 12b, 16a, 16b, 21a, and A2 focus specifically on HIV diagnoses, deaths, and prevalence by race/ethnicity.
+Some other tables that focus on different characteristics also include race/ethnicity breakdowns.

 National HIV Curriculum: HIV in Racial and Ethnic Minority Populations (AIDS Education and Training Center, University of Washington, and other partners, 2020) – This is the sixth lesson in the Curriculum’s Key Populations module.
 It has detailed information on many topics, including: